-Metrolink provides regional weekday commuter rail service between Ventura County and Union Station in Downtown Los Angeles.
+Metrolink provides regional weekday commuter rail service between Ventura County and Union Station in downtown Los Angeles.
 There are a total of fourteen (14) daily Metrolink trains that run between Ventura County and Union Station on the "Ventura County Line".
-Metrolink owns the track from Union Station to Moorpark while Union Pacific/VCTC jointly own the rail right-of way (ROW) for approximately fifteen (15) miles from Moorpark to the Los Angeles County line.
+Metro owns the track from Union Station to the LA County line.
+Union Pacific/VCTC jointly own the rail right-of way (ROW) for approximately fifteen (15) miles from the County line to just west of Moorpark Station.
+Union Pacific owns the track west of Moorpark.
 There are a total of five (5) Ventura County Metrolink station stops in Ventura County: Simi Valley, Moorpark, Camarillo, Oxnard and the East Ventura (Montalvo) station.

-While VCTC and other Ventura County cities own rails assets (station platforms, rail ROW, or parking), neither VCTC nor the cities operate rail therefore are not Tier I agencies nor required to perform or report rail asset condition assessments or provide a prioritized list of rail related investments.
+While VCTC and other Ventura County cities own rail assets (station platforms, rail ROW, or parking), neither VCTC nor the cities operate rail therefore are not Tier I agencies nor required to perform or report rail asset condition assessments or provide a prioritized list of rail related investments.
 Metrolink, as the commuter rail operator servicing the County's stations, has included an inventory of all Ventura County stations as well as inventory and condition assessment of the Ventura Line track in its TAM Plan.